eNMS-automation/eNMS/README.md

 ## 4. Workflows

 Services can be combined as a workflow.
 In a workflow, services can be connected with two types of edge: `success edge` and `failure edge`.
 The success edge (resp. failure edge) indicates which path to follow in the graph if the source script was successfully executed (resp. failed).

+A workflow keeps track of a `payload` dictionnary, such that when a service starts, it has access to the results of all previously executed services.

-When a workflow is executed, its status will be updated in real-time on the web UI.
+The status of a workflow is updated in real-time in the web UI.

 ![eNMS](readme/workflow.png)

 ## 5. Scheduling

-Services and workflows can be run directly from the web UI.
-You can also schedule them to run at a later time, and periodically by defining a start date and an end date.
+While services and workflows can be run directly from the web UI, you can also schedule them to run at a later time, or periodically by defining a frequency, a start date and an end date.
 All scheduled tasks are displayed in a calendar.

 ![eNMS](readme/calendar.png)